mitchspano/mitchspano.github.io/_posts/2025-02-01-Trunk_Based_Development.markdown

 - **Release from main:** Releases are created from specific points (commits) on `main` (represented by the green lines pointing to the release cards).

+### Quality

+In addition to reduced steps and simplified deployments, a natural consequence of trunk-based development practices is often higher quality software.
+This improvement stems from a shift in developer mindset and increased ownership.

+When developers know that the contents of their pull request (PR) will soon be deployed to production, they naturally tend to make higher-quality changes.
+The immediacy of the deployment creates a stronger sense of responsibility for the code they are committing.
+Knowing that their work will be live and potentially impacting users shortly after it's merged encourages developers to be more thorough in their testing and more attentive to detail.
+They are less likely to cut corners or push code that they aren't confident in.

+This "production proximity" effect is a powerful motivator for quality.
+Developers are more likely to:

+- **Write better tests:** Knowing that their code will be in production soon incentivizes developers to write more comprehensive unit and integration tests.
+They want to be confident that their changes won't break existing functionality or introduce new bugs.

+- **Perform more thorough code reviews:** The emphasis on merging frequently and deploying rapidly encourages more focused and effective code reviews.
+  Reviewers are more likely to scrutinize changes when they know they will be live soon.

+- **Pay closer attention to edge cases:** Developers are more likely to consider edge cases and potential problems when they know their code is going to production quickly.
+This proactive approach leads to more robust and reliable software.

+- **Refactor more frequently:** The constant integration and deployment cycle makes it easier to identify and address technical debt.
+Small, frequent refactoring becomes a natural part of the development process, leading to cleaner and more maintainable code.

+In essence, trunk-based development fosters a culture of quality by making developers feel more connected to the production environment.
+This increased sense of ownership and responsibility translates into higher-quality code, fewer bugs, and ultimately, a better product.

 ## The Golden State

 The ultimate goal, the "Golden State" we envision with Trunk-Based Development